axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

 </ul>

 <h2>Worth Repeating</h2>
-<p style="text-align: justify; ">This may be a difficult read and it may be worth repeating here a few words about the RADICAL framework and how it’s different from our current world.
-Probably the most confusing thing about it is that a RADICAL world would be very similar to our current world.
+<p style="text-align: justify; ">This may be a difficult read and it may be worth repeating here a few words about the <span style="font-size: smaller; ">RADICAL</span> framework and how it’s different from our current world.
+Probably the most confusing thing about it is that a RADI<span style="font-size: smaller; ">RADICAL</span> world would be very similar to our current world.
 People will be the same with all our jealousies, overreactions, and habits.
 They will be embarrassed by overpromising and want to sweep under the proverbial rug.
 </p>
-<p style="text-align: justify; ">The only difference—the big difference—is that the RADICAL system is centered around our interdependence.
+<p style="text-align: justify; ">The only difference—the big difference—is that the <span style="font-size: smaller; ">RADICAL</span> system is centered around our interdependence.
 </p>
 <p style="text-align: justify; ">Our current system is based on separating us: countries, towns, good and bad neighborhoods; political parties and their vastly different realities; need to know, secrecy, protection.
 This leaves us disconnected and drives us to isolation.
 Businesses are built on creating platforms to bring us back together, for a fee.
 This works for a world where money comes first, ahead of everything else.
 </p>
-<p style="text-align: justify; ">A RADICAL world, too, is centered around accomplishments and real innovation, but it prioritizes what’s important to people first, ahead of everything else, including money.
+<p style="text-align: justify; ">A <span style="font-size: smaller; ">RADICAL</span> world, too, is centered around accomplishments and real innovation, but it prioritizes what’s important to people first, ahead of everything else, including money.
 We’ll still be individuals, with our own needs, rights, and idiosyncrasies.
 We are not going to become a number.
-The RADICAL model is centered on trust, the type that comes from community and collaboration.
+The <span style="font-size: smaller; ">RADICAL</span> model is centered on trust, the type that comes from community and collaboration.
 </p>

- <h3>The RADICAL Model</h3>
+ <h3>The <span style="font-size: smaller; ">RADICAL</span> Model</h3>
  <p style="text-align: justify; ">We are used to companies being governed by FIAT hierarchies, with an owner at the top sending down commands telling people <em>what</em> to do, <em>how</em> to do it, and <em>when</em> to do it.
-Here we assume a RADICAL world that is, at the same time, alike and different from our world today.
+Here we assume a <span style="font-size: smaller; ">RADICAL</span> world that is, at the same time, alike and different from our world today.
  </p>
- <p style="text-align: justify; ">In the RADICAL model, a <em>company</em> is a group of people coming together to create something bigger than each of them.
+ <p style="text-align: justify; ">In the <span style="font-size: smaller; ">RADICAL</span> model, a <em>company</em> is a group of people coming together to create something bigger than each of them.
 Other labels abound, but we chose the word “company” because it has an interesting genesis: it comes from the Latin <em>con-</em> and <em>pan</em>.
 The prefix <em>con-</em> means “together, with” and <em>pan</em> means “bread, food.”
 At its root, then, <em>company</em> means “people who break bread together.”
-In the RADICAL model a company is a community of people who come together to contribute broad value to society and make an impact on the world.
+In the <span style="font-size: smaller; ">RADICAL</span> model a company is a community of people who come together to contribute broad value to society and make an impact on the world.
  </p>
- <p style="text-align: justify; ">Rather than having an owner and a hierarchy of bosses, a RADICAL company has co-owners and co-managers to govern and operate it.
+ <p style="text-align: justify; ">Rather than having an owner and a hierarchy of bosses, a <span style="font-size: smaller; ">RADICAL</span> company has co-owners and co-managers to govern and operate it.
 These people align themselves according to the impact they want to make, why they are doing so, and then they embark on many experiments to get there.
  </p>
  <p style="font-family: courier new; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; "><img src="/assets/img/en-alignment.svg" alt="Three middle fingers up, as in the Scout Salute, serves as a mnemonic for the three elements of <alignment: the middle finger stands for IMPACT, the index finger for PURPOSE, and the ring finger for MISSION" title="Elements of Alignment">
  </p>